Greater Romania Party: History and ideology

 The party was founded in 1991 by Tudor, who was formerly known as a "court poet" of communist dictator Nicolae Ceaușescu, and his literary mentor, the writer Eugen Barbu, one year after Tudor launched the România Mare weekly magazine, which remains the most important propaganda tool of the PRM.
 Tudor subsequently launched a companion daily newspaper called Tricolorul or Ziarul Tricolorul.
+The party claimed to be center-left and national.
 (The historical expression Greater Romania refers to the idea of recreating the former Kingdom of Romania which existed during the interwar period.
 Having been the largest entity to bear the name of Romania, the frontiers were marked with the intent of uniting most territories inhabited by ethnic Romanians into a single country; and it is now a rallying cry for Romanian nationalists.
 Due to internal conditions under Communism after World War II, the expression's use was forbidden in publications until 1990, after the Romanian Revolution.)
 The party's initial success was partly attributed to the deep rootedness of Ceaușescu's national communism in Romania.
+The party was accused of promoting anti-Romani sentiments.

 Both the ideology and the main political focus of the Greater Romania Party (PRM) are reflected in frequently strongly nationalistic articles written by Tudor.
 The party has called for the outlawing of the ethnic Hungarian party, the Democratic Alliance of Hungarians in Romania (UDMR), for allegedly plotting the secession of Transylvania.

 PRM promotes the idea of a "Greater Romania" that would bring together all the territories populated by Romanians in neighboring countries (Ukraine and Moldova).
 It especially calls for the annexation of Moldova.